code-for-coffee/il-dispensaries-api/README.md

 ## Technology

 This is a full stack application written in Node.js with Express using  [Sails](http://sailsjs.org).
-We stuck with the default theme and templates (EJS).
-[Waterline](https://github.com/balderdashy/waterline) is an amazing ORM. <3
+It requires LTS support of Node (v4.~).
+Grunt tasks have been disabled for future builds and will be migrated to Gulp.
+This is due to references in the Grunt tasks with Sails.js internally.
+It appears that it relied on hardcoded entries into `node_modules/` that are no longer up-to-date and I do not want to modify the core of the Sails.js framework for a simple API.

 ## Data Models